ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolScalarCustomInline.rst

 ICalculationToolScalarCustomInline
 ==================================

-.. py:class:: ICalculationToolScalarCustomInline
+.. py:class:: ansys.stk.core.vgt.ICalculationToolScalarCustomInline

    object

    A calc scalar based on using an inline scripted algorithm in MATLAB, Perl, VBScript or JScript to define its value and rate.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolScalarCustomInline

 Overview
 --------